d2l-ai/d2l-en/chapter_linear-regression/linear-regression-concise.md

 :begin_tab:`tensorflow`
 The `MeanSquaredError` class computes the mean squared error (without the $1/2$ factor in :eqref:`eq_mse`).
-By default it returns the average loss over examples.
+By default, it returns the average loss over examples.
 :end_tab:

 ```{.python .input  n=3}